-The Operations Extradition/Fugitive Services Unit is comprised of a Unit Manager (Major), a Captain and five (5) Lieutenants.
-This unit is responsible for locating and apprehending offenders who have absconded or wanted by the Department of Corrections.
+The Operations Extradition/Fugitive Services Unit is comprised of a Unit Manager (Major), a Captain and Five (5) Lieutenants.
+This Unit is responsible for locating and apprehending offenders who have absconded or wanted by the Department of Corrections.

-FY2017 accomplishments for this unit include:
+FY2018 accomplishments for this unit include:

-- 557 persons wanted by this agency were arrested clearing 1169 warrants. - Assisted local, state, and federal law enforcement agencies in the arrest of 368 fugitives clearing 961 outstanding warrants in the process. - This unit was contacted by local, state and federal law enforcement agencies asking for informational assistance 2,598 times. - For FY2017 this unit successfully completed 144 out of state extraditions without incident. - For FY2017 this unit completed over 2,238 case transfers in Virginia CORIS. - As one unit responsible for the entire state, this unit assigned staff the responsibility of overseeing each district ensuring that the needs of the Probation and Parole Districts are met.
-During FY2017 each Probation and Parole District was contacted and/or visited by a member of this unit. - Maintained the number of our staff assigned to the United States Marshal Service Violent Fugitive Task Force in order to locate and apprehend additional dangerous fugitives.
-In FY 2017 these Task Force Members affected 352 Arrests of Violent Fugitives. - During FY2017, this unit targeted fugitives wanted by this agency that had a history of violence against persons and considered dangerous.
+- 1188 persons wanted by this agency were arrested clearing 2123 warrants - Assisted local, state and federal law enforcement agencies in the arrest of 449 fugitives clearing 1029 outstanding warrants in the process. - This Unit was contacted by local, state and federal law enforcement agencies asking for informational assistance 3539 times. - For FY2018 this unit successfully completed 135 out of state extraditions without incident. - For FY2018 this unit completed 6678 case transfers in Virginia CORIS. - As one Unit responsible for the entire state, this unit assigned staff the responsibility of overseeing each district ensuring that the needs of the Probation and Parole Districts are met.
+During the FY2108, each Probation and Parole District was contacted and/or visited by a member of this unit. - Maintained the number of our staff assigned to the United State Marshal Service Violent Fugitive Task Force in order to locate and apprehend additional dangerous fugitives.
+In FY2018, these Task Force Members affected 449 Arrests of Violent Fugitives. - During FY2018, this unit targeted fugitives wanted by this agency that had a history of violence against persons and considered dangerous.
 Fugitives meeting these criteria were added to the Department of Corrections Most Wanted website.
-As a result of this revised initiative this unit was responsible for the capture of (43) Most Wanted Fugitives. - This unit has received several letters of commendations from sheriffs and police chiefs throughout Virginia for providing their agencies assistance searching for persons wanted by their departments.
+Because of this initiative this unit was responsible for the capture of (65) Most Wanted Fugitives. - This unit has received several letters of commendations from sheriffs and police chiefs throughout Virginia for providing their agencies assistance searching for persons wanted by their departments.